Google Cloud invests $50 million in cybersecurity startup Cybereason

 Venture firms continue to pour capital into cybersecurity startups as threats grow during the pandemic.
 In the first half of 2021 alone, investors put $11.5 billion in total toward cybersecurity companies, up from $4.7 billion during the same period a year earlier, according to Momentum Cyber.
 And Gartner predicts that the worldwide information security market will reach $170.4 billion by 2023.

 Google was among several big tech companies that pledged to invest billions in cybersecurity following a meeting with President Joe Biden in August.
-The search giant said that it would set aside over $10 billion in the next five years to expand zero-trust programs, help secure the software supply chain, and enhance open-source security, in part by training 100,000 Americans in fields like IT support and data analytics.
+The search giant said that it would set aside over $10 billion in the next five years to expand zero-trust programs, help secure the software supply chain, and enhance open source security, in part by training 100,000 Americans in fields like IT support and data analytics.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: